Dave-Senn/ConfigurationPlaceholders/README.md

 Later added placeholder resolvers `IPlaceholderResolver` will override values from before added placeholder resolvers `IPlaceholderResolver`.

 ### Placeholder verification
-By default **ConfigurationPlaceholders** will check if values are provided for all placeholders.
-If there are any missing placeholder values a `ConfigurationPlaceholderMissingException` will be thrown.
+By default, **ConfigurationPlaceholders** will check if values are provided for all placeholders.
+If there are any missing placeholder values, a `ConfigurationPlaceholderMissingException` will be thrown.
 You can change this behavior by passing another `MissingPlaceholderValueStrategy` to `AddConfigurationPlaceholders`.

 The following strategies are available:

 #### VerifyAllAtStartup (**default**)
 Will check if values are provided for all placeholders.
-If there are any missing placeholder values a `ConfigurationPlaceholderMissingException` will be thrown.
+If there are any missing placeholder values, a `ConfigurationPlaceholderMissingException` will be thrown.

 #### Throw
 You can think of this one as a lazy execution version of `VerifyAllAtStartup`.